dchicasduena/thirty-five-mm/README.md

 display page for pictures i have taken, uses boostrap and gh pages

 things to add:
-- make carousel scale to mobile properly
+- scale on hover
 - make images load faster
+- add info tags to each image
+- better way to have images